Vallejo Estate: Developing the estate

 The estate included pavilions and other outbuildings, a large barn and houses for the working staff.
 The Cook House was a three-room rectangular wooden building behind the main house.
 The cook lived in one room while the other two rooms were used for food preparation and cooking.
 El Delirio is a small wooden structure in the garden next to the main house It served as a retreat for the Vallejo family and guests.
 A special warehouse was erected in 1852, in another architectural style, in order to store wine, fruit, and other produce.
 The original timbers were cut and numbered in Europe and shipped to California.
 The bricks came around the Horn as ballast in sailing ships.
 Eventually the building was converted to residential use and became known as the "Swiss Chalet".

-Grapevines were transplanted to the new site along with a wonderful assortment of fruit decorative trees and shrubs.
-The quarter-mile-long driveway lined with cottonwood trees and Castilian roses.
-A vine-covered arbor shaded a wide pathway around the pool into which the spring flowed, and a number of decorative fountains and delightful little outbuildings also graced the grounds.
+Grapevines were transplanted to the new site along with an assortment of fruit decorative trees and shrubs.
+The quarter-mile-long driveway was lined with cottonwood trees and Castilian roses.
+A vine-covered arbor shaded a wide pathway around the pool into which the spring flowed, and a number of decorative fountains and outbuildings were also on the grounds.